brev-dev/another_esp8266_sensor_board/README.md

 ### The board's audio-style socket
 I chose to use a 4-pole audio jack (model PJ313E) to connect the moisture sensors to the board with an eye to the future and other potential devices that I might want to connect (you could for example use a wire to connect unused poles to any desired gpio pin).
 However, for now, only three of the four pins are used by the moisture sensor, as shown below.

 I've experienced one problem with my chosen socket (or maybe the combination of the socket and the plugs I chose): by default, it's failing to make a connection to all four poles.
 This can be seen in the top image [here](https://github.com/brev-dev/another_esp8266_sensor_board/blob/e8318408b542502163760f25e8133f11a53af489/images/audio_socket_mod.jpg), where the deepest contact-pin isn't deflected.
-To fox the problem, I snipped/filed-off the protruding plastic front part of the socket ([bottom of image](https://github.com/brev-dev/another_esp8266_sensor_board/blob/e8318408b542502163760f25e8133f11a53af489/images/audio_socket_mod.jpg))
+To fix the problem, I snipped/filed-off the protruding plastic front part of the socket ([bottom image](https://github.com/brev-dev/another_esp8266_sensor_board/blob/e8318408b542502163760f25e8133f11a53af489/images/audio_socket_mod.jpg))

 ### Moisture sensor